ShotaYasuraoka/CSE110-Lab1/index.md

 2. JavaScript/TypeScript
    - Two year experience in React based projects
      - Intership as an iOS app engineer
-     - Co-found a startup company for QR code order at restaurants
+     - Co-found a startup company for QR code orders at restaurants
 3. Java
    - One year experience